 - High school grade average of 90.
 (3.6 on a 4.0 scale)

-In addition, the Early Entry Program Admissions Committee considers animal and veterinary experience, work experience, leadership qualities and nontechnical skills and aptitudes (character, community service, etc.) as described in the applicant’s written application to the Early Entry Program and in the applicant’s letters of recommendation (provided in the application).
+In addition, the Early Entry Program Admissions Committee considers animal and veterinary experience, work experience, leadership qualities, and nontechnical skills and aptitudes (character, community service, etc.) as described in the applicant’s written application to the Early Entry Program and in the applicant’s letters of recommendation (provided in the application).

 How many students are accepted each year?

 Typically, twenty-five positions are available each year.
 We normally receive 50 to 75 applications.
+Over 120 applications were received in 2017.

 Are there other conditions for acceptance into the Early Entry Program?